meetings/nag/README.md

 [nag]: https://github.com/meetings/nag

 Simple tool to poll services and report errors
-(by email and sms) if service seems to be down.
+(by email and sms) if service is unreachable.

 Installation